New Wichita mayor, city council members sworn into office

 Mayor Whipple took the oath of office Monday night at City Hall.

-“Right now the message is be patient with us.
-We have a plan to try to be as helpful as possible and we will be reaching out to them in the near future,” said Whipple.
+“Right now, the message is to be patient with us.
+We have a plan to try to be as helpful as possible, and we will be reaching out to them in the near future,” said Whipple.

 He said next he wants to focus on transparency and reducing crime in the city.
 As for his stance on the future of Century II, Whipple wants the community’s voice heard.